sehgalspandan/Span41n/posts/eight-must-know-websites.md

 ## Introduction

-Hello everyone, in this post, as the title suggests I am going to provide links to some of the most useful websites that every developer should know about.
+Hello everyone, in this post, as the title suggests I am going to provide links to some of the most useful websites that everyone should know about.

 ## 1. [Image Color Picker](https://imagecolorpicker.com/en)